 The waveOutOpen function opens the given waveform-audio output device for playback.

-MMRESULT waveOutOpen( LPHWAVEOUT phwo, UINT_PTR uDeviceID, LPWAVEFORMATEX pwfx, DWORD_PTR dwCallback, DWORD_PTR dwCallbackInstance, DWORD fdwOpen );
+MMRESULT waveOutOpen( LPHWAVEOUT phwo, UINT uDeviceID, LPCWAVEFORMATEX pwfx, DWORD_PTR dwCallback, DWORD_PTR dwInstance, DWORD fdwOpen );

 Pointer to a buffer that receives a handle identifying the open waveform-audio output device.
 Use the handle to identify the device when calling other waveform-audio output functions.
 This parameter might be NULL if the WAVE_FORMAT_QUERY flag is specified for fdwOpen.

 Identifier of the waveform-audio output device to open.
 It can be either a device identifier or a handle of an open waveform-audio input device.
-You can use the following flag instead of a device identifier.
+You can also use the following flag instead of a device identifier:

 |WAVE_MAPPER||The function selects a waveform-audio output device capable of playing the given format.|